 For the safety of all of student jumpers, at least one tandem jump is REQUIRED before progressing to AFF or IAD programs.

-In an Accelerated Freefall (AFF) skydive, you exit the plane with two AFF rated instructors who insure your stability and that you deploy your main parachute at the proper altitude.
+In an Accelerated Freefall (AFF) skydive you exit the plane with two AFF rated instructors who ensure your stability and that you deploy your main parachute at the proper altitude.
 You then fly your own parachute safely to the ground with radio assistance from another instructor.
-An AFF first jump requires about 4 hours of ground school to learn skydiving safety procedures and how to properly fly the parachute.
+An AFF first jump requires about 4 hours of ground school to learn proper safety procedures and how to fly the parachute.
 The cost of an AFF first jump is $325.
+You may capture the experience on digital video and stills for an additional $85.